 The key aim for TTMAT is to provide academic environments where students have the opportunity to achieve their personal best and where individual talents, in all forms, can be maximised.
-Students will enjoy conditions that enable them to be successful and confident learners who make progress.
-Each Academy will offer a broad curriculum that includes the national curriculum and opportunities to specialise in certain fields, such as Business, Physical Education, Science and Technology.
-In the post-16 phase, a broad spectrum of vocational and academic options will be available to suit all abilities and wide-ranging ambitions giving students the best possible conditions from which they can secure their chosen pathways to future employment.
+Students enjoy conditions that enable them to be successful and confident learners who make progress.
+Each Academy offers a broad curriculum that includes the national curriculum and opportunities to specialise in certain fields, such as Business, Physical Education, Science and Technology.
+In the post-16 phase, a broad spectrum of vocational and academic options are available to suit all abilities and wide-ranging ambitions giving students the best possible conditions from which they can secure their chosen pathways to future employment.

-The day to day role and autonomy of the Heads within the MAT will remain unchanged and he/she will continue to be the independent lead of their own Academy.
-The Heads will continue to be accountable to the Local Governing Board (LGB) and control their own staffing appointments and budgets with support from their Director of Finance.
-It will be the responsibility of the Heads to support and develop their staff and to request collaborative support from colleagues in the MAT or from Thomas Telford School, if required.
+The day to day role and autonomy of the Heads within the MAT remains unchanged and he/she continues to be the independent lead of their own Academy.
+The Heads are accountable to the Local Governing Board (LGB) and control their own staffing appointments and budgets with support from the TTMAT Director of Finance.
+It is the responsibility of the Heads to support and develop their staff and to request collaborative support from colleagues in the MAT or from Thomas Telford School, if required.

-The Heads will continue to meet termly to discuss common issues, to further develop the group’s established innovative educational principles and to strategically prepare for future changes in the educational landscape.
+The Heads meet termly to discuss common issues and develop the group’s established innovative educational principles and to strategically prepare for future changes in the educational landscape.
 The Heads are currently faced with the challenges of a government imposed curriculum framework and methods of assessment which will dictate the level of scrutiny that schools and academies will face.
 However, the opportunities which now exist for innovation and research are at the forefront of the Heads’ current discussions and the possible changes which can be made to the educational programmes in Key Stage 3, Key Stage 4 and Sixth Form.
-It is expected that the individualised learning concept and schemes of work will be further developed with students in the post-16 phase experiencing a university style of education with students taking more control of their learning pattern.
-The “lost years” in Key Stage 3, provides opportunities to bring more relevance and improved engagement and motivation through an earlier options programme, if desired, and the timing of the demanding reforms in Key Stage 4 subjects affords a way in which the Academies can work closely together to develop online learning content which could be shared through an “online resource centre”.
-Progressing the “state of the art” ICT infrastructure and equipment in the Academies within TTMAT will also be key to maintaining the pre-eminent position of our group in being leaders in the way we offer access to learning content.
+The individualised learning concept and schemes of work have been developed to help students in the post-16 phase experience a university style of education with students taking more control of their learning pattern.
+The “lost years” in Key Stage 3, provides opportunities to bring more relevance and improved engagement and motivation through an earlier options programme, if desired, and the timing of the demanding reforms in Key Stage 4 subjects affords a way in which the Academies can work closely together to develop online learning content which is shared through an “online resource centre”.
+Progressing the “state of the art” ICT infrastructure and equipment in the Academies within TTMAT is key to maintaining the pre-eminent position of our group in being leaders in the way we offer access to learning content.

-Careers education can continue to be a key feature for the Academies and the established joint provisions which are already in place could be further expanded under TTMAT.
+Careers education is a key feature for the Academies and the established joint provisions which are already in place have been further expanded under TTMAT.
 The requirement for all secondary schools and academies to promote apprenticeship opportunities is an area of significant focus.
-Part of the goal is that all students within TTMAT will secure a destination at the end of Year 11 or Sixth Form and that there will be no NEETs.
+Part of the goal is that all students within TTMAT secure a destination at the end of Year 11 or Sixth Form and that there are no NEETs.

-Coordinated training days will be formalised and further developed under TTMAT framework providing peer support opportunities and professional development for staff.
-The Heads will continue to work together to establish shared arrangements and formulate joint departments, where appropriate to do so.
-They will also actively identify and nurture those employees who are suitable for succession opportunities across the group.
+Coordinated training days are formalised and have been further developed under the TTMAT framework providing peer support opportunities and professional development for staff.
+The Heads work together to establish shared arrangements and formulate joint departments, where appropriate to do so.
+They also actively identify and nurture those employees who are suitable for succession opportunities across the group.
 Further Information of the contractual arrangements for each Academy’s employees under TTMAT is provided on page 5 under “Human Resources”.

-Economies of scale possibilities will be routinely reviewed to secure best value for money and the practice of combining roles, where prudent to do so, will continue.
-The systematic overview of policy and procedural documentation to achieve commonality is a process, which already operates effectively, and this will continue as part of the process of ensuring consistency is achieved, where practicable, and that experiences can be shared.
+Economies of scale possibilities are routinely reviewed to secure best value for money and the practice of combining roles, where prudent to do so, is a feature.
+The systematic overview of policy and procedural documentation to achieve commonality is a process, which operates effectively, and ensures consistency is achieved, where practicable, and that experiences are shared.